 Man and machine working side by side

 "We're still a very manual industry.
-In one of our Danish sites, for instance, we have 1,700 employees processing 100,000 pigs per week.
-There's a significant potential, both to save costs, but also because it will be difficult to recruit enough labor in the future.
-So, we'll see a lot more, mostly in the form of hybrids where man and machine work side by side.
+At one of our Danish sites, for instance, we have 1,700 employees processing 100,000 pigs per week.
+There's a significant potential - both to save costs, but also because it will be difficult to recruit enough labor in the future.
+So, we'll see a lot more, mostly in the form of hybrids, where man and machine work side by side.
 By nature, meat is a bit too difficult for a machine to manage on its own."